khanwasim1992/gulp-imtigration/README.md

   3. Merge js and Css files.
   4. Creating Build with glup

  Note : 1.
-You have to know the basic command to run gulp and gulp task.\n
+You have to know the basic command to run gulp and gulp task.<br>
         2. Change file path  according to your project structure in gulp.js